12 types of CDs: Which one is best for you?

 With a callable CD, there is a chance to earn higher interest, but there is a risk: Usually, banks pay higher APYs for savers to take that risk.
 But if rates fall, your financial institution can “call” back the CD before it matures and reissue it to you at the new, lower rate.

-For instance, if you take out a five-year CD at 2 percent APY and six months later rates drop by a full percent, the bank will lower its rate, too, and call back your higher-rate CD.
+For instance, if you take out a five-year CD at 1.25 percent APY and six months later rates drop by a half-percent, the bank will lower its rate, too, and call back your higher-rate CD.
 You’ll receive your full principal and interest earned, but you’re stuck reinvesting your money at a lower rate.

-When you’re seeking a higher yield, you might look to invest in a callable or zero-coupon CD.
+When you’re seeking an initial higher yield, you might look to invest in a callable or zero-coupon CD.
 But consider the downsides and economic conditions when considering these types of CDs.

 A brokered CD is sold through a brokerage firm.
 To get one, you need a brokerage account.
 Buying CDs through a brokerage can be convenient.
 There’s no need to open CDs at a variety of banks to get the best yields.
 Some banks use brokers as sales representatives for the banks’ CD products.
 Brokered CDs may pay higher rates than CDs from your local bank because banks offering brokered CDs compete in a national marketplace.
 But that’s not always the case.